adamnicholson/Chief/README.md

 By default, commands are executed by the `SynchronousCommandBus`, which handles them straight away.
 You may however wish to queue commands to be executed later.
 This is where the `QueueingCommandBus` comes in.

-To use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired Queue package:
+To use the `QueueingCommandBus`, you must first implement the `CommandBusQueuer` interface with your desired queue package:

     interface CommandBusQueuer
     {